 The Mental Health Act (2014) (the Act) provides for the treatment, care, support and protection of people who have a mental illness; the protection of the rights of people who have a mental illness; and the recognition of the role of families and carers in providing the best possible care and support to people who have a mental illness, in the least restrictive environment.

-The Mental Health Commission is reviewing the Act and want to hear from people who;
+The Mental Health Commission is reviewing the Mental Health Act (2014) and undertook a six-month public consultation to obtain feedback to help inform the Review.
+The Commission heard from people who:

 - Have received treatment under the Act;

 - Have supported someone who received treatment under the Act;

 - Work in the mental health sector, including as an advocate or volunteer;